 The minimal pair test is used to identify phonemes!
 Sounds require some degree of phonetic similarity to be considered allophones. [ŋ] and [h] appear in complementary distribution in English, but aren't similar enough to be considered allophones.

 Phonemes seem to capture something about the way we actually use sounds in language.
 They are psychologically real.
 Still, we never actually produce a phoneme, just its allophones.

 English spelling underlines the reality of the phoneme.
-It uses the same letter for both [1] and [1].
+It uses the same letter for both [l] and [l].
 Allophonic differences are ignored in written English.
 Phonemic contrasts aren't ignored, e.g., /l/ and /r/.
 This is only true of English, though.
-In Japanese these are allophones: [1] and [r].
+In Japanese [l] and [r] are allophones of the same phoneme.
 This is part of the reason it is difficult to sound like a native speaker of a foreign language.